mgechev/angularjs-in-patterns/README.md

 ### Controllers

-The AngularJS controllers are JavaScript functions, which handle the user interactions with the partials (for example mouse events, keyboard events, etc.), by attaching methods to the *scope*.
-All required external for the controllers components are provided through the Dependency Injection mechanism of AngularJS.
-The controllers are also responsible for providing the model to the partials by attaching data to the *scope*.
+The AngularJS controllers are JavaScript functions, which help handling the user interactions with the web application (for example mouse events, keyboard events, etc.), by attaching methods to the *scope*.
+All required external, for the controllers, components are provided through the Dependency Injection mechanism of AngularJS.
+The controllers are also responsible for providing the *model* to the partials by attaching data to the *scope*.
 We can think of this data as *view model*.

 ```JavaScript
 function MyController($scope) {